 The Third Annual Australian Social Network Analysis Conference 2018

-Welcome to the website for ASNAC 2018.
-The conference will be held 27-28 November 2018, at The Australian National University in Canberra.
-This conference marks the third national meeting in Australia for social network analysis (SNA) researchers and practitioners.
+The conference was successfully held on 27-28 November 2018, at The Australian National University in Canberra.
+ASNAC 2018 marked the third national meeting in Australia for social network analysis (SNA) researchers and practitioners.

-We are pleased to welcome as the keynote speaker for ASNAC 2018 - PROFESSOR MARK TRANMER, School of Social and Political Sciences, University of Glasgow.
+We were pleased to welcome as the keynote speaker for ASNAC 2018 PROFESSOR MARK TRANMER, School of Social and Political Sciences, University of Glasgow.

 Mark Tranmer is a Professor of Quantitative Social Science, at the School of Social & Political Science, University of Glasgow.
 He leads the Glasgow Quantitative Methods Group (GQMG), which promotes the interdisciplinary use of quantitative methods in research & teaching.

 His methodological research focus began in multilevel modelling, including the development of an approach to combine individual and aggregate data to assess individual and area variations in social, political and health variables.
 Recently, he has been interested in developing multilevel approaches for assessing the way in which the attributes of a network node (e.g. educational, health, and well-being measures for a person) co-vary with the attributes of other nodes to which they are connected (e.g. through friendship).
 He has further extended these approaches to assess changes over time in these variations.

 Another of his recent research interests is the application of the Relational Event Model (REM) to assess persistence and reciprocity of social interactions over time, as well as the use of the REM for model-based approaches to the analysis of sequences, such as the life course, and its association with the health and well-being of people in later life.

 A/Prof Robert Ackland (Conference Chair)

 A/Prof Robert Ackland